Have you dabbled in number talks with your students only to find that they quickly get disengaged?

 2. Target Number

-Target Number involves you presenting your students with a target number that they will try to reach using other selected numbers you provide.
-Share with your students that they must use the numbers given to arrive at the target number and that they can use any operation (or combination of operations) they want.
+Target Number is similar to target practice.
+However, students can use as many of the numbers listed on the bottom as they want.
+They are not limited to using three numbers.
+This activity involves you presenting your students with a target number that they will try to reach using other selected numbers you provide.
+Share with your students that they must use the numbers given to arrive at the target number, and that they can use any operation (or combination of operations) they want.

-For example, give your students the target number of 20.
-Then give them the numbers 1, 2, 4, 5, 6, 8, 10, 21.
+For example, give your students the target number of 10.
+Then give them the numbers 2, 3, 4, 5, 7, 8, 12,15.
 Ask your students to brainstorm and share various ways they can arrive at the target number 20.
+This is a wonderful floor to ceiling activity as students can dabble with using operations other than addition and subtraction if ready.
 Some answers could include:

 The possibilities are endless.
 This activity can be done with whole numbers, fractions and decimals.
 But best of all, all of your students will have a point of entry into this number talk.
 They can make it as simple or complex as they want.
 Our students eat this up!
 Yours will too!

 While we do believe that mental computation is important, there are times we break out the whiteboards so students can keep track of their ideas (okay number talk police…we know we are breaking the rules a bit here but…it works for us).
 Represent It is one of the activities that we do this for.
 For Represent It, we show the students a number, then ask them to think of as many ways as they can to represent that number.
 We typically give students a minute or two to brainstorm their ideas prior to partner sharing, then sharing aloud.

 For example, give the number 12 and ask students to represent it in as many ways as they can.
 You will get answers like:

 (2 x 5) + 2

 But….you don’t have to limit students to writing equations or expressions.
 Allow students to share their ideas in a variety of ways such as…